cchurch/ansible-role-uwsgi/README.md

   Must be a list of hashes, with each hash having at least a `name` key to specify file name.
 All keys and values are written to the INI file under the `[uwsgi]` section.
 Default is `[]`.
+- `uwsgi_emperor_tyrant`: Run emperor in tyrant mode.
+Each vassal configuration file will be owned by the uid/gid specified in the vassal options and run as that user instead of the emperor user.
+Default is `yes` (new in 0.2).
+- `uwsgi_emperor_conf`: Path to uWSGI emperor configuration file.
+Default is determined by the installation method (new in 0.2).

 Example Playbook
 ----------------